Guest Contributor: This piece was written by Ally Micelli, paralegal and writer. Views expressed are the author’s own.

 Attenuation

 If the connection between the illegal act and the evidence is sufficiently weakened over time or by intervening circumstances, suppression may not apply.
+Courts look at the temporal proximity of the violation to the discovery of evidence, the presence of intervening circumstances, and the purpose and flagrancy of the police conduct.
+The more deliberate or egregious the violation, the less likely attenuation will apply.

 Why This Doctrine Still Matters Today